Review of our work in 2016-17

 Thank you for visiting the Governor section of The Wren School website.
 Here you will find our pen portraits, our roles, terms of office and declarations of interest.
-The governing body was appointed by The Wren School Academy Trust (SAT) on 8th June 2015, before the school opened to 73 Year 7 students on 7th September 2015, growing to 81 students by the year end.
-Shown below is a short review of our achievements in the year ended 31st August 2016.
+The governing body was appointed by The Wren School Academy Trust (SAT) on 8th June 2015, before the school opened to 73 Year 7 students on 7th September 2015, growing to 243 students by the end of 2017 (81 this time last year).

 Chair of Governors

 The governing body works alongside the headteacher and the senior leaders to support and challenge their work.
 We are responsible for the conduct of the school and for promoting high standards.
 We aim to ensure that children are attending a successful school that provides them with a good education and supports their well-being.
 Governors of academies have three core strategic functions:

 - Establishing (together with the trust’s members) the strategic direction of the school.